Verbals lessons: more than verbal worksheets, actual engaging verbals practice. Teaching verbals can be a fun part of meeting language standards.

 Sometimes, students need a large review with verbals activities.
 In that situation, I encourage feedback so we can review the material and move to our next step of proper punctuation and application to student writing.

 Considering the grade level and student understanding, here are approaches for teaching verbals.

 Tap Prior Knowledge

 After teaching parts of speech and parts of a sentence, but before sentence structure, you can begin verbals lessons.
 Typically, verbals are part of lesson plans with phrases, but before discussions of clauses.
-Previously, I introduced clauses too soon after working on phrases, and students were frustrated.
+Previously, I introduced clauses (or parallelism) too soon after working on phrases, and students were frustrated.

 As always, I begin by tapping prior knowledge.
 Students use verbals!
 Show students they know more about grammar than they might realize.

 Ask students to provide you with a verb.
 Let’s use “purchase.”
 I write something like this: